Wrekin Class (EYFS Nursery, Reception and Year 1)

 What are we doing this half term?

-PSHE is taught in Key Stages, so Year 1 will be taught along side Year 2 by Mrs Gomersall.
-We will be developing our understanding of families, friendships and feelings.
+PSHE is taught in Key Stages, so Year 1 will be taught along side Year 2 and will be learning about citizenship.
+This includes why we have rules, how to look after our environment and what is a democracy .

 What does our week look like?